acmcarther/raze-manual-example/README.md

 ### Cons
 - Manual invocation of raze required
 - Huge diffs when raze is run
-- Generated dependencies will be specific to the platform that raze is run on

 ## Folder Structure
 ### ./WORKSPACE